 Reason to visit: A Christmas market in the ultimate fairytale town.

-Tips: Visit on a day trip from Prague or spend the night to avoid the crowds.
+Tips: Visit on a day trip from Strasbourg or spend the night to avoid the crowds.

-Bratislava Christmas Market dates: 20th November – 22nd December 2015
+Bratislava Christmas Market dates: Likely dates: 21st November to 21st December 2023.

 Reason to visit: Bratislava is an easy day trip from Vienna or a stop on the way from Prague to Budapest.